Early Warning Signs: Identifying Symptoms In Mental Health

 Looking after yourself isn’t selfish—it’s necessary, and part of this involves continuously being mindful of our mental state.

-As we transition into discussing mindfulness and its impact on mental health next, remember that awareness is the first step towards change – start noticing how you feel today so that tomorrow can be even better!
+As we transition into discussing and its impact on mental health next, remember that awareness is the first step towards change – start noticing how you feel today so that tomorrow can be even better!

 Mindfulness and Mental Health